 In the same year, Drake started his first academic job with a dual appointment as Assistant Professor of Ophthalmology and Chief of the University Eye Clinic at UCSF.
 Later, he served numerous roles at the university including Assistant Dean for Student Affairs and Chief of Vision Care and Research Unit at the Beckman Vision Center; Associate Dean for Admissions and Student Programs; Senior Associate Dean for Admissions and Extramural Academic Programs; and in 2001 he was promoted to Vice President for Health Affairs for the University of California system.
 In 2004, he received the Herbert W. Nickens, M.D.
 Award, the highest honor of the Association of American Medical Colleges.
 Aside from his practice, he co-authored textbooks and wrote scholarly articles relating to ophthalmology.

 On July 5, 2005, Drake became the fifth Chancellor of the University of California, Irvine (UCI).
 During his nine-year tenure, he established new programs in public health, law, education, nursing science, and pharmaceutical science.
 In addition, student graduation rates rose significantly to nearly 19 percent and undergraduate applications doubled.
 U.S. News & World Report designated UCI as the nation’s top university founded within the past fifty years and ranked among the top ten public universities.
 However, controversy ensured when he fired and rehired law school dean Erwin Chereminsky, which attracted national media attention.

-Drake is married to Brenda Drake, an attorney.
+Drake, a member of Sigma Pi Phi Fraternity, is married to Brenda Drake, an attorney.
 They have two grown sons.